 Use More than One Color

 But don’t limit yourself to just one green.
-Choose a dark green, a middle green, and a light green that work well together.
+Choose a dark green, a medium-dark green, and a light green that work well together.
 Use each color where appropriate to draw the colors AND values.

 For good measure, have an earth tone handy, just in case those greens get a little too artificial looking!
 Some shade of red or orange also work to tone down greens.